drigberg/penguin_defender/public/README.md

 LOGIC.16
 - [x] get rid of Menu, incorporate into Game
 - [x] bug fix: fish appears at origin when created
+- [x] bug fix: key presses while paused
+- [x] dive: down button
+- [x] switch to ASWD
+- [ ] points for males who survive each winter
+- [ ] bonus if no males abductd at end of winter
+- [ ] bonus for full health at end of winter

 LOGIC.17
 - [ ] settings: shadows on/off